California State University, Fresno: Media

 FresnoStateNews is an online source of information about current events affecting Fresno State students, faculty and staff.
-The site provides an archive of news articles, videos and photos, as well as links to major resources on campus.

 The FresnoState Magazine is published twice per year from the Office of University Communications.
 It is both a print and online publication that features current events at Fresno State, Alumni Association events and alumni achievements.

 The Collegian is the campus student-run newspaper.
-It is published during the fall and spring semesters on Monday, Wednesday and Friday.
+It is published during the fall and spring semesters.
 The online edition features video, podcasts and photo galleries.

 KFSR Radio is the campus radio station.
 KFSR's broadcast license is owned by California State University, Fresno.
 KFSR is a listener-supported, non-profit, public radio station.
 It broadcasts at 90.7 FM and streams online at www.kfsr.org.
 It operates 24 hours a day, 365 days a year, and plays jazz, blues and a wide range of specialty shows.

 Fresno State Focus is the campus student-run, weekly broadcast put on by the Media, Communications, and Journalism department.
 The news team changes each semester, and has been involved in several projects that extend beyond the campus.